-Objectives, Targets, Indicators Implications for Plan and SA The Regional Social Strategy identifies 6 strategic objectives as: The LDF and SA should incorporate those To tackle poverty and reduce income inequalities objectives and set out appropriate measures.
-To promote access to work, tackle low pay and improve conditions of work To improve the life chances of children from disadvantaged families To improve the life chances of adults through learning and skills development To promote active ageing and reduce social exclusion of older people To support the development of sustainable communities To improve access to services, especially for disadvantaged groups To develop social networks, community assets and promote community cohesion The strategy contains many quantified targets based on existing PSA targets.
-A Shared Vision: The regional economic strategy of the East of England (for mally released on 1 December 2004) The strategy presents a vision for the region as: 'a leading economy, founded on o creativity and enterprise pockets of our people, in order to improve the quality of lif Objectives, Targets, Indicators Implications for Plan and SA It identifies some key challenges which need to be addressed in order to achieve this vision.
+Objectives, Targets, Indicators Implications for Plan and SA The Regional Social Strategy identifies strategic objectives as follows: The LDF and SA should incorporate those To tackle poverty and reduce income inequalities objectives and set out appropriate measures.
+To promote access to work, tackle low pay and improve conditions of work dasaresi To improve the life chances of children from disadvantaged families To improve the life chances of adults through learning and skills development To promote active ageing and reduce social exclusion of older people To support the development of sustainable communities To improve access to services, especially for disadvantaged groups To develop social networks, community assets and promote community cohesion The strategy contains many quantified targets based on existing PSA targets.

+A Shared Vision: The regional economic strategy of the East of England (formally released on 1 December 2004)

+The strategy presents a vision for the region as: '...a leading economy, founded on our world-class knowledge base and the creativity and enterprise pockets of our people, in order to improve the quality of life of all who live and work here.'

+Objectives, Targets, Indicators Implications for Plan and SA It identifies some key challenges which need to be addressed in order to achieve this vision.
 In addition, some key strategic goals are set out, such as: The LDF should aim implement this strategy locally whilst avoiding adverse Improving skills base environmental impacts.
 Some of strategic goals could be adopted as SA/SEA Improving competitiveness, productivity and entrepreneurship objectives.
-Providing high quality places to live, work and visit Tackling social exclusion
+Providing high quality places to live, work and visit social